duanbiao2000/obsidianDoc/2. Areas/前端开发/React/React Hooks.md

    - Use `useImperativeHandle` sparingly, as it breaks encapsulation and can make components harder to understand and maintain.
    - Use `useInsertionEffect` when you need to run an effect only when a component is inserted into the DOM.
    - Use `useSyncExternalStore` when you want to synchronize a component's state with an external data source.
-Remember that these best practices serve as guidelines, and the optimal usage of Hooks may vary depending on the specific context and requirements of your application.
-If you have any more questions, feel free to ask!

-Certainly!
-Here are some example code snippets demonstrating the best practices for using the mentioned Hooks:
 1. `useReducer`:
 ```jsx
 import React, { useReducer } from 'react';